orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 <br/>

-**Example 2**: The effects of adjusting the bond sizes ratios (keep all input variables the same but change 'a' and 'd'):
+**Example 2**: The effects of adjusting the bond sizes ratios (default variables but change 'a' and 'd'):
 |scenario 1|scenario 2|scenario 3|
 |:-:|:-:|:-:|
 |a=3, d=7 (Eth-Only Bond raised to all LEB8, all Rpl-Staked LEB4)|a=7, d=2, default inputs (Eth-Only all LEB4, Rpl-Staked between EB16 and LEB8) |a=15, d=1 (Eth-Only Bond lowered to all LEB2, Rpl-Staked all EB16)|